yuriyleve/blackcart/README.md

 ### Testing

-I made ProductTest.php in the `root/tests/Feature/ProductTest.php` and you can run the command below:
+I made a test in the `root/tests/Feature/ProductTest.php` and you can run the command below:

 ```
 php artisan test